Units

 (Optional) In the Parameters tab, click + Unit Parameter to create input or output parameters for the unit.

-For example, you could have a unit whose function is to search for a book.
-The input parameter is the book title, and the output is the book's internal item ID.
-This parameter can then be the input parameter in the next unit in your model, which takes the item ID as input, and generates a price as its output parameter.
+For example, a unit can search for a book using an input parameter for the title, and output the book's internal item ID.
+The next unit can use that item ID as an input parameter.

 Example unit name: Log in to the server with<Username> and <Password>